Emily Manning: Career

 Manning was born in Sydney, New South Wales, Australia, the daughter of William Montagu Manning.

 Manning married, in 1873, Henry Heron, a solicitor in Sydney.
 Having visited England, where she remained for two years and a half, she adopted literary pursuits, and contributed tales and essays to the Sydney Morning Herald and The Sydney Mail.
 Manning exchanged poems with David Scott Mitchell in 1864, suggesting a romance between them.
-She also published a volume of poems, entitled The Balance of Pain and Other Poems (George Bell & Sons: London, 1877), and died in Blandville, Sydney, on 25 August 1890.
+She also published a volume of poems, entitled The Balance of Pain and Other Poems (George Bell & Sons: London, 1877).

+In 1885 her husband was declared of unsound mind and admitted to Gladesville Mental Hospital.
+His assets handed over to trustees.

+Death and legacy

+Manning died in Blandville, Sydney, on 25 August 1890.

 Australie Close, in the Canberra suburb of Gilmore, is named in her honour.